SamiurRahmanMukul/SamiurRahmanMukul/README.md

 - 🔭 I’m currently working on ...
 React, Node & Express.js
 - 🌱 I’m currently learning ...
 MERN Full Stack Development
-- 🥅 2021 Goals: Get a Software Development Job
+- 🥅 2021 Goals ...
+Get a Software Development Job
 - 👯 I’m looking to collaborate on ...
 Contribute to Open Source project
 - 🤔 I’m looking for help with ...
 Need a Opportunity For Industrial Work Experience
 - 💬 Ask me about ...
 Anything & Anymore On Development or Programming
-- 📫 How to reach me: ...
+- 📫 How to reach me ...
 Contact / Follow Me - Facebook or Email
-- 😄 Pronouns: ...
+- 😄 Pronouns ...
 I'm an Man And Love Programming
-- ⚡ Fun fact: ...
+- ⚡ Fun fact ...
 I'm Half Finish & Enjoy Life

 <br />